st-tu-dresden/inloop/docs/deployment-guide.md

 Be sure to run each job under a unique, job-specific uid with the least privileges possible.
-The **task queue** needs to be able to speak to the docker daemon and should run under in the supplementary `docker` group.
+The **task queue** needs to be able to speak to the docker daemon and should run in the supplementary `docker` group.

 We plan to ship suitable `systemd` service units as part of INLOOP very soon.